-• SCHOOL SAFETY
+SCHOOL SAFETY

 It is our priority to provide our students with a safe and secure environment in which to learn.
-We have studied our safety needs and taken steps to meet those needs.
-We have developed plans to deal with various possible emergency situations.
-We have a school resource officer who proactively works with students and parents to identify any possible safety problems.
+Annually, school staff work with local police, fire, and EMS to develop plans for a variety of emergency situations.
+In addition to planning, we have a school resource officer who proactively works with students and parents to identify any possible safety problems.
 There are AEDs spread throughout the building.
 The community Safe Schools Committee meets each month to discuss safety issues such as traffic, drinking, drugs, probation, transportation, bomb threats, tornadoes, etc. The issue of student safety is taken seriously at BHS.
 Current practices will be continuously reviewed and improved.